Discovering the Bargello Museum in Florence - Our Recent Visit

 This collection includes replicas of antique models and Renaissance statues.
 Names such as Giambologna and Cellini can be found in this room.

-The Maiolica Room
+The Bargello's Maiolica Room

 Read also: Best Food Tours in Florence